ds21h/JB_Suguru/README.md

 If you have any questions or remarks please send me a mail on ds21h@hotmail.com

 History

+Version 1.0.2 - 19-02-2021
+-   Introduced transactions on the DB.
+The multi-threaded approach introduced in Version 1.0 sometimes caused problems with simultaneous access.

 Version 1.0.1 - 09-11-2020
 -   Save on Switch Playfield was still synchronous.
 Now asynchronous.